Apple on a Beach, Study No. 3

 Foreshortening

-One of the most difficult aspects to this new direction in my visual art is to keep the relief under two inches and still have a good representation of the subject(s) from whatever angle.
+One of my most difficult aspects to this new direction (sculpting a two-dimensional work) is to keep the relief under two inches and still have a good representation of the subject from whatever angle.
 Foreshortening is the greatest challenge.
 Only at extreme angles will you notice deformity in form.

 What I find truly pleasurable, the collector can to alter the art by shifting the light source; thus, the shadows cast by the light will radically change the look and feel of the artwork.
 The connoisseur as participant—very cool.